• Skip to main content

 13 February 2011 by Gramilano Leave a Comment

-Betty Garrett, perhaps most remembered as the Frank Sinatra's wise-cracking taxi-driver sweetheart in MGM's "On The Town" died yeaterday after a short illness.
-Garrett, who had a great comic … [Read more...] about On The Town star Betty Garrett has died at 91
+Betty Garrett, perhaps most remembered as Frank Sinatra's wise-cracking taxi driver sweetheart in MGM's "On The Town" died yesterday after a short illness.
+Garrett, who had a great comic talent, as … [Read more...] about On The Town star Betty Garrett has died at 91

 Primary Sidebar